 Exposure to bisphenol A (BPA), an endocrine disruptor, appears to be associated with increased risk of breast cancer and its progression.
 BPA that has leached from food packaging and containers is the main source of exposure.
 BPA has been shown to induce breast cancer cell proliferation.
 Chronic low-level BPA exposure during adulthood increases tumor development in mice.
 BPA also induces mammary cell proliferation in BRCA1-deficient mice, leading to hyperplasia.
 Finally, BPA can reduce the effectiveness of some types of chemotherapy.
 Taking reasonable steps to limit exposure to bisphenol A makes sense.

 Food packaging and containers are the main sources of bisphenol A exposure

 Exposure to BPA is widespread.
 BPA is one of the highest-volume chemicals produced worldwide; it can be detected in the body fluids of over 90% of the human population.
 BPA is used extensively in the production of consumer goods, polycarbonate plastics, and epoxy resins.
 BPA is present in canned food and canned soda as a result of leaching from interior epoxy coatings used to prevent corrosion.
 BPA also migrates into water stored in polycarbonate plastic bottles and some lined reusable metallic water bottles.
 Heat increases the leaching of BPA from food and beverage containers.

 In addition, BPA is found in consumer products made from polycarbonate plastics, such as baby bottles, sports equipment, eyeglass lenses, compact discs and implantable medical devices.
 BPA is also a component of the resins used in some plastic water pipes, dental sealants and paints.
-Furthermore, BPA has been found in or on a wide variety of papers and cardboards, including cash register receipts, papers used for wrapping food, cigarette filters and U.S. paper currency.
+Furthermore, BPA has been found in or on a wide variety of papers and cardboards, including thermal cash register receipts, papers used for wrapping food, cigarette filters and U.S. paper currency.